pattersondev/pattersondev/README.md

 - My other github is FvckFont, some other stuff on there, not much different though.
 - 📫 Reach me at pattersonrsam@gmail.com.

-Looking for internships or any work oppurtunities, feel free to reach out.
+Looking for internships or any work opportunities, feel free to reach out.

 <!---
 pattersondev/pattersondev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.